Published Jul 19, 2022

 Do Medigap Plans Cover Dermatology?

-Medicare supplement insurance, also known as Medigap or MedSupp, are supplemental Medicare plans that help fill in the gaps” of Original Medicare.
+Medicare supplement insurance, also known as Medigap or MedSupp, is a supplemental insurance plans that help fill in the gaps” of Original Medicare.
 It may help pay some of the costs for dermatology.

 Many Medigap policies are sold by private insurance companies and help pay some out-of-pocket costs such as deductibles, coinsurance, and copays.
 This may include the Medicare Part B deductible, which, in turn, would cover medically necessary dermatology services.